aspose-total/Aspose.Total-Products/total/en/cpp/conversion/mhtml-to-dotm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export MHTML to DOTM" h2="Render MHTML to DOTM within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert MHTML to DOTM?</h2>

+MHTML (MIME HTML) is a web page archive format used to save web pages for offline viewing.
+It is a combination of HTML code and resources such as images, audio, and video.
+DOTM is a Microsoft Word Open XML Macro-Enabled Document Template file format used to store documents with macros.
+It is used to create documents with predefined settings and formatting.
+Converting MHTML to DOTM allows users to access the content of a web page in a Word document with macros.

+<h2>How Aspose.Total Helps for MHTML to DOTM Conversion?</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert MHTML to DOTM in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert MHTML file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to DOTM.
+Aspose.Total for C++ is a suite of file format automation libraries that enables C++ developers to convert MHTML to DOTM in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert MHTML file format to DOC.
+This API provides a wide range of features to manipulate PDF documents, such as creating, editing, converting, and printing.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to DOTM.
+This API provides features to create, edit, and convert Word documents, as well as to generate reports, mail merge, and more.
+With Aspose.Total for C++, developers can easily convert MHTML to DOTM with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}